Relaxation and revival of quasiparticles injected in an interacting quantum Hall liquid: Introduction

 To answer the above question, we have performed an experimental investigation of the energy relaxation of energy-resolved quasiparticles, showing a clear observation of the quasiparticle peak at $\nu=2$.
-We show that while the quasiparticle peak is strongly suppressed with the injection energy and the propagation length, it clearly undergoes a revival at intermediate energy and length before disappearing into an almost thermalized state.
+We show that while the quasiparticle peak is strongly suppressed with the injection energy and the propagation length, it clearly undergoes a revival at intermediate energy and length before disappearing into a long-lived state that is not fully thermalized.
 The observed evolution of the quasiparticle peak allows us to unambiguously discriminate between the two models.
-Furthermore, we show that the TLL model can be refined in order to explain our results by including dissipation towards external degrees of freedom.
+We show that the TLL model can be refined in order to explain our results by including dissipation towards external degrees of freedom, and, by spatially separating the two edge channels with an additional gate, we unambiguously demonstrate the role of edge channel coupling.